 It occurs to me that if I took more time to communicate, this could be a potential source of future renters, either through future visits to Costa Rica or by referring others to rent from us.
 Also, it may help to weed out potential problem renters, which fortunately has not been a problem.
 Perhaps I’ve been lucky because I have the right staff for my successful vacation rental.

 I have informed other owners in our development that our house is available for rent.
 When we travel, I let those we come in contact with that our property is available for rent.

 I also plan to print up some inexpensive business cards, which we can leave, to make this process even more effective.

 6. Web listing

-So far, I use VRBO to advertise my property.
+So far, I have used VRBO to advertise my property.
 And after a slow start, it yields a satisfactory response rate.
-I did put an advert on another site but removed it when I didn`t like some of their practices.
+I put an advert on another site but removed it when I didn`t like some of their practices.
 For example, with VRO (former HomeAway), the renter sends the deposit directly to me.
-This way, I have the use of that money for several months prior to the rental period.
+This way, I use that money for several months before the rental period.

-With the other site, the renter sends the deposit (and all payments) to the web site.
+With the other site, the renter sends the deposit (and all payments) to the website.
 I only get paid after the rental is over.
 This makes VRBO much more cost-effective for me to deal with.
-I will be looking for other web sites to advertise on (unless VRBO fills up all my rental time), but carefully checking their policies before taking the time to set up with them.
+I will be looking for other websites to advertise on (unless VRBO fills up all my rental time), but carefully check their policies before taking the time to set up with them.

-I’m sure there are many other tips which could be helpful.
-But these six are the ones which have arisen, based on my experience.
+I’m sure many other tips could be helpful.
+But these six are the ones that have arisen based on my experience.
 If others occur, as time goes on, I will write another blog.
 In the meantime, I hope you find these helpful.
-I certainly wish you well in your adventures with buying and renting a property in Costa Rica.
+I wish you well in your adventures with buying and renting a property in Costa Rica.
 It can be very rewarding, and not just in a financial sense.

 We wish you a very successful vacation rental.